-Name

-Campus/Department

-I hereby acknowledge receipt of a copy of the Henrietta ISD Employee Handbook.
-I agree to read the handbook and abide by the standards, policies, and procedures defined or referenced in this document.

-Employees have the option of receiving the handbook in electronic format or hard copy.

-Please indicate your choice by checking the appropriate box below:

-- □ I choose to receive the employee handbook in electronic format and accept responsibility for accessing it at www.henrietta-isd.net > Staff > Employee Handbook - □ I choose to receive a hard copy of the employee handbook and understand I am required to contact the campus principal to obtain a hard copy.

-The information in this handbook is subject to change.
-I understand that changes in district policies may supersede, modify, or render obsolete the information summarized in this document.
-As the district provides updated policy information, I accept responsibility for reading and abiding by the changes.

-I understand that no modifications to contractual relationships or alterations of at-will employment relationships are intended by this handbook.

-I understand that I have an obligation to inform my supervisor or department head of any changes in personal information such as phone number, address, etc. I also accept responsibility for contacting my supervisor if I have questions or concerns or need further explanation.
+Name - Campus/Department I hereby acknowledge receipt of a copy of the Henrietta ISD Employee Handbook read the handbook and abide by the standards, policies, and procedures define in this document.
+Employees have the option of receiving the handbook in electronic format or h ard copy.
+Please indicate your choice by checking the appropriate box below: ☐ I choose to receive the employee handbook in electronic format and accresponsibility for accessing it at www.henrietta-isd.net > Staff > Employee • ☐ I choose to receive a hard copy of the employee handbook and understarequired to contact the campus principal to obtain a hard copy. and I am The information in this handbook is subject to change.
+I understand that change policies may supersede, modify, or render obsolete the information summarize document.
+As the district provides updated policy information, I accept response reading and abiding by the changes. ed in this I understand that no modifications to contractual relationships or alterations of employment relationships are intended by this handbook. f at-will I understand that I have an obligation to inform my supervisor or department he changes in personal information such as phone number, address, etc. I also accoresponsibility for contacting my supervisor if I have questions or concerns or ne explanation. ept Please sign and date this receipt and forward it to the campus principal.

-Signature

-Date

-Please sign and date this receipt and forward it to the campus principal.